-As you review patient records in My Kid’s Chart, you can exchange private messages with your pediatrician’s medical practice.
+As you review patient records in My Kid’s Chart, you can exchange private messages with your pediatrician’s office.

-After you log in to My Kid’s Chart, you will see a Messages section underneath the patient name or list of patients.
+After you log in to My Kid’s Chart, you will see a Messages section underneath your child’s name.

 Messaging Features May Not Be Implemented: If your pediatric practice would rather communicate via phone or e-mail, they may not use the Messages features described in this section.
 Contact your pediatric practice to learn the best way to keep in touch.